UK music festivals: a bubble about to burst?

 Rising costs threaten small and medium-sized British summer festivals, which have seen almost 250 disappear since 2019.

-LondonIn 2024, major music stars such as Taylor Swift, Charli XCX, and Bruce Springsteen contributed to a UK concert and festival attendance figure of 23.5 million, generating an unprecedented economic impact of £10 billion.
-The same UK Music association that presented this data in the spring reported that, in 2022, around 6.5 million people attended music festivals on the islands.
-This figure highlights a clear imbalance.
-The entertainment giants take the biggest slice of the pie.
-And, more or less, the same is true of the big festivals that, willingly or not, threaten the smaller ones.
-Because, to a greater or lesser extent, everyone has heard of Glastonbury, Isle of Wight, Boardmasters, Reading, Leeds, and Creamfields.
-But does anyone even know what the Elderflower Fields Festival, the Standon Calling Festival, or the Waterworks are?
+LondonIn 2024, major music stars such as Taylor Swift, Charli XCX, and Bruce Springsteen contributed to a UK concert and festival attendance of 23.5 million, generating an unprecedented economic impact of £10 billion.
+According to data from the UK Music Association, there is a clear imbalance, with the touring giants taking the lion's share.
+And, more or less, the same is true of the big festivals, which, willingly or not, threaten the smaller ones.
+Everyone has heard of Glastonbury, Isle of Wight, Boardmasters, Reading, Leeds, and Creamfields.
+But does anyone even know what the Elderflower Fields Festival, the Standon Calling Festival, or Waterworks are?

 Glastonbury and the rest of the macro festivals, as well as the big names in the scene, can end up having a predatory effect, and their success (the last edition of Glastonbury attracted almost 200,000 people) "is not a reliable indicator of the health of the scene," says the University of Birmingham specialist in this type of event.
 As with football matches, it's not enough to simply fill the derbies.